Routing

 Configuration

-Routes configuration consumed by Piko\Router consists only to an associative array where keys are uri paths and values are their corresponding routes.
+Piko\Router consumes an associative array where keys are request paths and values are their corresponding handlers.

 <?php